 This will better inform regional, national, sectoral and sub-national and community level policy, planning and decision-making in Africa, promoting more sustainable development.

 - The initial planned duration of the future intervention is four years and the maximum Finnish contribution is 10 million Euros.
-The Government of Kenya counterpart funding shall be defined in the course of the programme formulation.

 Value and benefits